richielo/duckietown_rl_ddpg_vae/README.md

 # duckietown_rl_ddpg_vae
-An implementation of DDPG-VAE for Duckietown self-driving challenge
+An (on-going) implementation of DDPG-VAE for Duckietown self-driving challenge

 Based on the paper: